renoise/tools/Tools/com.renoise.SliceMate.xrnx/README.md

 * "Slice": shows you which slice is currently selected
 * "Pos": shows you the frame (position in sample) of the slice and/or root sample
+* "Line": when slicing a beat-synced sample, the tool will show the current line (instead of frame)

 #### For phrases